List of The Originals characters: In The Originals

 At the start of season 4, she is awoken by Hayley for five years and is successful in curing her siblings.
 She heads to New Orleans to help rescue Klaus from Marcel along with Hayley and her brothers.
 When they return to the city and face the Hollow her magic is called upon to try and defeat it.
 She also meets and holds captive a werewolf named Keelin whose venom she needs to create a cure for Marcel's deadly venom.
 At first, their relationship is rocky due to the circumstances, but when they complete their weapon to save Marcel, they form a friendship.
 Eventually, the two starts dating after Freya almost died and stay with her after Freya's family is forced to leave.
 However, during this time, an evil spirit called the Hollow arises to endanger New Orleans.
 The Hollow kills Elijah and his entire sireline in order to gain the power to resurrect herself, but Freya manages to save Elijah's soul inside of her pendant as she once did with Finn.
 Freya and Hope perform their first spell together to save Elijah whose soul is left fractured inside of the pendant until they manage to fix it.
 Freya subsequently manages to resurrect Elijah with the same spell that had resurrected the Hollow by channeling the power of the Hollow's death at the hands of Hayley.
 When the Hollow's spirit possesses Hope after her death, the Mikaelson siblings split it up between Klaus, Elijah, Rebekah, and Kol who separate across the world in order to keep the Hollow subdued.

 In season 5, she is still in New Orleans, with Keelin, trying to find a way to reunite her family.
 After Hayley goes missing, to which she breaks up with Keelin, and Hope goes back to school, and she heads there and spends time with her.
-At Hayley's funeral, Keelin comes back to comfort her as she tries to comfort Hope.
+At Hayley's funeral, Keelin returns to comfort her as she tries to comfort Hope.
 She and Keelin then get engaged with Freya, proposing.
 They spend the morning in bed together and decide to wed each other that day, Freya then decides not to have children which initially upsets Keelin, and the wedding is off.
-Freya talks with Rebekah and then goes back to Keelin saying that she is willing to have that talk.
-The two get married to their friends and family.
+Freya talks with Rebekah and then returns to Keelin saying that she is willing to have that talk.
+The two get married.
 In the series finale, Freya asks Vincent to father their child, and while he initially says no, he eventually changes his mind.
 Freya joins her family in saying goodbye to Klaus and Elijah after Klaus decides to sacrifice himself to destroy the Hollow for good and Elijah decides to die with his brother.